George Supreeth

 At art school during the 1990s, in the pre-inernet and Google Image days, I kept files of pictures, torn from magazines, for reference.
 If I needed to illustrate a particular type of tree, then I’d leaf through my nature file and pick out a picture that came close to what I need.

 When I started using PCs that practice continued, this time with folders holding .rtf format files.
 I kept notes in them.
-Then about 15 years ago, I discovered Zim-wiki, and started throwing in any trivia I came across, with a link to the source1.
+Then about 15 years ago, I discovered Zim-wiki, and started throwing in anything interesting I read, with a link back to the source1.